RafaySystems/terraform-provider-rafay/docs/resources/blueprint.md

 ***Optional***

 - `cpu` - (Block List) The CPU resource limit for the resource.
 The resource cannot use more than this limit.
-The CPU limit is in millicpu, also known as millicores.
-100m is 100 millicpu, which is 0.1 CPU cores.
+(See [below for nested schema](#nestedblock--spec--default_addons--monitoring--resources--limits--cpu))
 - `memory` - (Block List) The memory resource limit for the resource.
 The resource cannot use more than this limit.
+(See [below for nested schema](#nestedblock--spec--default_addons--monitoring--resources--limits--memory))

+<a id="nestedblock--spec--default_addons--monitoring--resources--limits--cpu"></a>
+### Nested Schema for `spec.default_addons.monitoring.resources.limits.cpu`

+- `string` - (String) The CPU limit in millicpu, also known as millicores.
+100m is 100 millicpu, which is 0.1 CPU cores.

+<a id="nestedblock--spec--default_addons--monitoring--resources--limits--memory"></a>
+### Nested Schema for `spec.default_addons.monitoring.resources.limits.memory`

-The memory is in mebibytes.
+- `string` - (String) The memory limit in mebibytes.
 A megabyte is a close equivalent to a mebibyte.

 <a id="nestedblock--spec--drift"></a>